 Alcohol drinking impairs our short- and long-term decision-making, especially around alcohol drinking.
 It is self-serving flattery to suggest otherwise.
 We should be treated like adults, rather than taken for fools. ■

-Dry January is a chance to demonstrate the numerous payoffs of low-level drinking to ourselves and others, transforming them from abstract knowledge into a practical method for improving our mental, physical and financial well-being.
+Sober October is a chance to demonstrate the numerous payoffs of low-level drinking to ourselves and others, transforming them from abstract knowledge into a practical method for improving our mental, physical and financial well-being.

 A scientific outlook, and the healthy scepticism that goes with it, are no reason to ignore the need to form beliefs we can apply.
 Such beliefs provide us with a rugged, reliable and reassuring guide, like a pocket compass.